Chipotle Chicken Soup

 Yum!

-When the soup is ready the chicken can be simply shredded with a couple of forks and stirred back in.
+After simmering, when the chicken is cooked through, it can be simply shredded with a couple of forks and stirred back in.

-Finish it off with a squeeze of fresh lime and it. is. on!
+Finish it off with a squeeze of fresh lime and chunks of creamy avocado, and it. is. on!

 I love cooking once/eating twice meals, don’t you? 🙂